litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/litmusctl/installation.md

 ---

-The Litmuschaos command-line tool, litmusctl, allows you to manage litmuschaos's chaos delegate plane.
-You can use litmusctl to connect and disconnect chaos delegates, create chaos scenarios, project, and manage multiple litmuschaos accounts.
+The LitmusChaos command-line tool, litmusctl, allows you to manage litmuschaos's infrastructure plane.
+You can use litmusctl to connect and disconnect chaos infrastructures, create chaos experiments, project, and manage multiple litmuschaos accounts.

 ## Prerequisites

 Litmusctl CLI requires the following things:

-- **kubeconfig** - litmusctl needs the kubeconfig of the k8s cluster where we need to connect litmus chaos delegates.
+- **kubeconfig** - litmusctl needs the kubeconfig of the k8s cluster where we need to connect litmus chaos infrastructures.
 The CLI currently uses the default path of kubeconfig i.e. `~/.kube/config`.
 - **kubectl** - litmusctl is using kubectl under the hood to apply the manifest.
   > To install kubectl, follow: [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)